 Daffin’s Candy - Pennsylvania’s Great Lakes Region

 Daffin's Candies has earned national recognition for its delectable sweet and semi-sweet milk chocolate candy with nearly 100 years of experience and three generations of chocolate makers.
 In addition to its line of yummy chocolates, Daffin's provides gourmet chocolates through its Jean Marie Collection, featuring unique hand-molded chocolates.
 Each piece of Daffin's candy continues to be hand-decorated, increasingly becoming a rarity in the candy business.
 Daffin's Chocolate Kingdom, located at the retail store in Sharon, includes large chocolate animals, two large castles and an entire miniature village with chocolate houses and railroads.
-The company also holds Swizzle Stick day, an open house day during at the Farrell candy factory when visitors can view how candy is created.
+The company also holds Swizzle Stick day, an open house day at the Farrell candy factory when visitors can view how candy is created.
 Patrons also receive a free sample of a swizzle stick dipped in fresh candy filling with fresh chocolate dipped on top.

 Hershey Chocolate World and The Hershey Story - Dutch Country Roads